 Kerry Anderson was bitten by a zebra when she was 7 years old, and shortly afterward placed fourth in Texas in a statewide bowling championship.
 Whether or not these events are related remains the subject of ongoing debate.
-Kerry is a sophomore at Rhodes College in Memphis, where she makes funny with Sketchy, the college’s sketch comedy troupe.
+Kerry is a junior at Rhodes College in Memphis.

 Brian and Kerry also care for a thriving colony of flesh-eating dermestid beetles and occasionally visit schools to share their love of Earth’s gentlest carnivores.